FOSDEM/website/content/sponsors/google.markdown

 For more information, visit [http://google.com/](http://google.com/).

-Google supports the event financially.
+Google supports the event financially and supports our video streams.